 Its astounding diversity has resulted in a unique strain.
 It may be a good option for pain relief and may help to address the symptoms of nerve pain.
 Harlequin consumers say that it helps them to relax but also keeps their minds sharp and active.
 This strain is suitable for morning time use because it offers an energy boost, which may help its consumers to speed through their daily chores.

 The sweet scent is delightful, and its strong herbal flavor is a treat for the taste buds.
 Harlequin is considered by its consumers to be amongst the best analgesics on the market.
 This may be because of its unusually high CBD levels.
 Harlequin may help to address the symptoms of muscle spasms, migraines, joint pains, and much more.
 As it is a strain known for positively influencing mood, it may help to alleviate stress and its associated symptoms.

 Final Thoughts on the Best Marijuana Strains for Nerve Pain

-If you suffer from neuropathic pain, every single day is a struggle from start to finish.
+For many patients with neuropathic pain, every single day can be a struggle from start to finish.
 In some cases, the pain is so intense that patients have to stay at home from work.
-We believe that the marijuana strains described above have the potential to alleviate your pain.
-They can then help you complete your daily tasks in a stress-free manner.
+The marijuana strains described above may help to alleviate nerve pain.

-Irrespective of any cannabis strain you decide to try, it is essential to consult with your primary physician first.
+Before trying any of these cannabis strains, it is essential to consult with your primary physician first.
 Also, please do your research in regards to the legalities of cannabis consumption in your state.